1. Previous: Chapter 3

 Multiple dogs, representing multiple objects of the same class.

-We’ll see plenty more examples of classes and objects throughout the rest of this series!
+We’ll see plenty more examples of classes and objects throughout the rest of this book!

 Getting a Property’s Value